stephaneVercouillieBMID/slate/source/workingVersion.html.md

  search: true
  ---
- #
+ # Introduction
- # Who should read this document
+ ## Who should read this document
  This document is intended to be read by Service Provider developers who are in charge of developing and integrating the itsme(r) services.
 In this document, we speak directly to the developers, using 'you' to designate them.

- # The itsme® services in a few words
+ ## The itsme® services in a few words

  This documentation describes our OAuth 2.0 implementation of **itsme® Login** and **itsme(r) Confirm**, which conforms to the [OpenID Connect 1.0](http://openid.net/specs/openid-connect-core-1_0.html) specifications.